joysmith/SIT-BEST/03 Module/IOT/assets/lab/nodemcu/00 nodemcu.md

 }
 ```

-6. Press the ESP32 on-board Enable button when on consol appear "Connecting ............"
+6. Press the ESP32 on-board "boot" button when on consol appear "Connecting ............"